snikkii/snikkii/README.md

 ## about me

-- 👩🏽‍💻 I´m currently studying computer science at [OTH-AW](https://www.oth-aw.de) in Amberg
+- 👩🏽‍💻 I´m a software engineer
 - 🎶 I play guitar and I love to sing
 - 💫 I'm creative and easy to get enthusiastic
 - 🔥 I love to learn new things!